-Describe the manner in which the public health faculty complement integrates perspectives from the field of practice, other than faculty members' participation in extramural service, as discussed in Criterion E5.
+1) Describe the manner in which the public health faculty complement integrates perspectives from the field of practice, other than faculty members' participation in extramural service, as discussed in Criterion E5.
 The unit may identify full-time faculty with prior employment experience in practice settings outside of academia, and/or units may describe employment of part-time practice-based faculty, use of guest lecturers from the practice community, etc.

-Our students benefit from the experience and insight of many instructors and advisors who are currently employed in the private sector and public agencies, along with department faculty with work experience in governmental and/or private sector positions before their appointment to our faculty.
-Among our adjunct faculty:
+Our students benefit from the experience and insight of many adjunct instructors and advisors who are currently employed in the private sector and regional public agencies.
+Their work experience in governmental and/or private sector positions brings both relevant information and networking possibilities to our students.

 - Fawatih Mohamed-Abouh, MD (University of Gezira), MPH (UConn) is a Community Epidemiologist for the Yale New Haven Health System.
-She has taught Health Administration and currently teaches an elective on data visualization for our program. - A. Karim Ahmed, PhD (Karachi) was senior fellow and deputy director of the Program on Health, Environment, and Development at the World Resources Institute (WRI) in Washington, D.C.
-He teaches electives on child environmental health for the program. - Amir Mohammad, MBBS (Dow Medical College), MPH (UConn) currently serves as Director of Health for the Orange CT Health Department and as Medical Officer for the Veterans Benefit Administration where he oversees the clinical quality of Veterans' disability exams.
-Dr. Mohammad is dual boarded in Internal Medicine and Occupational & Environmental Medicine.
-He teaches PUBH 5403 Health Administration and serves on our Admissions and Curriculum Committees. - Jordanna Frost, DrPH (Boston U) serves as Director of Strategic Partnerships at the March of Dimes.
-She teaches electives on Maternal and Child Health for our program. - Celeste Jorge, MPH (UConn) is an Epidemiologist with the CT Department of Public Health.
+She has taught Health Administration and currently teaches an elective on data visualization for our program. - A. Karim Ahmed, PhD (Karachi) was Senior Fellow and Deputy Director of the Program on Health, Environment, and Development at the World Resources Institute (WRI) in Washington, D.C.
+He teaches electives on child environmental health for the program. - Amanda Durante, PhD (Yale) is an epidemiologist with the CT Department of Public Health and teaches an elective on Outbreak Investigations. - Amir Mohammad, MBBS (Dow Medical College), MPH (UConn) currently serves as Director of Health for the Orange CT Health Department and as Medical Officer for the Veterans Benefit Administration where he oversees the clinical quality of Veterans' disability exams.
+Dr. Mohammad is dually boarded in Internal Medicine and Occupational & Environmental Medicine.
+He teaches our foundational course on PUBH 5403 Health Administration and serves on our Admissions and Curriculum Committees. - Jordana Frost, DrPH (Boston U) serves as Director of Strategic Partnerships at the March of Dimes.
+She teaches electives on Maternal and Child Health for our program. - Matthew Cartter, MPD, MPH (University of Rochester) was the Connecticut State Epidemiologist.
+He teaches an elective on Outbreak Investigations. - Celeste Jorge, MPH (UConn) is an Epidemiologist with the CT Department of Public Health.
 She has taught Social & Behavioral Foundations for the program. - Sally Mancini, MPH (UConn) worked at the Rudd Center for Food Policy and Health and currently works as an Outreach and Project Coordinator for the Food Research & Action Center in Washington DC.
 Sally has taught electives on Public Health Advocacy and has served on our Curriculum Committee. - Joleen Nevers, MAEd (East Carolina) is Program Director for Regional Wellness at UConn.
 She teaches an elective on health education/promotion for the program. - Marco Palmeri, MPH (UConn), RS (Southern Connecticut State U) serves as Director of Health for the Bristol-Burlington Health District.
-He teaches PUBH 5404 Environmental Health. - Cara Passaro, JD, MPH (UConn) works as the Chief of Staff at the Office of the Connecticut Attorney General.
-She teaches an elective in public health policy development. - Barry Zitzer, JD, MPH (UConn) is an attorney in private practice focusing on elder law and civil litigation.
+He teaches our foundational course on PUBH 5404 Environmental Health. - Cara Passaro, JD, MPH (UConn) works as the Chief of Staff at the Office of the Connecticut Attorney General.
+She teaches an elective in public health policy development. - Barry Zitser, JD, MPH (UConn) is an attorney in private practice focusing on elder law and civil litigation.
 He teaches a variety of electives for the program.